HouzuoGuo/laitos/doc/[Web-service]-Twilio-telephone-SMS-hook.md

    For an example, the laitos server address may be `https://my-laitos-server.com/very-secret-twilio-sms-service`

-Then, in an SMS, enter password PIN and app command and send the text to your Twilio phone number.
+Then, in an SMS, enter password and app command and send the text to your Twilio phone number.
 Wait several seconds and the command result will arrive in an SMS reply.

-In order to enter app command via telephone call, use the number pad to dial password PIN and app command, completed with a pound '#' sign, then wait for command execution and then a spoken response.
+In order to enter app command via telephone call, use the number pad to dial password and app command, completed with a pound '#' sign, then wait for command execution and then a spoken response.
 The number pad input works in this way:
 - The number pad is able to enter nearly all Latin letters, common symbols, and numbers.
 - A character is entered via either a single digit or a sequence of digits.